Azure-Samples/contoso-creative-writer/README.md

    You should respond with `N`, as this is not a necessary step, and takes some time to set up.

-> **_NOTE :_** if you use Dev Containers on Windows and you get the error
+> **_NOTE :_** if you use Dev Containers on Windows and encounter the error
     `error executing step command 'provision' : failed running post hooks: 'postprovision' hook failed with exit code: '127', Path 'infra/hooks/postprovision.sh'. : exit code 127`, change the end of line sequence of file `infra/hooks/postprovision.sh` from `CRLF` to `LF` using Visual Studio Code.
-Such option is available in the bar at bottom of VS Code.
+This option is available in the status bar at the bottom.
+This should resolve the issue.

 ## Testing the sample